anmoljain10/chat-app-vue-native/README.md

 1. Open your project in firebase console and click on `add app +` button.
 A new screen will open.
 2. First add the BundleId (can be found in `Xcode>project.xcworkspace>general>bundle identifier`) of your project, project nickname and apple id (Optional).
 3. Then download Google-Service-Info.plist file in the next step and add it using Xcode.
-Open Xcode> Click on your project name after opening project.xcworkspace file> click on folder with same name as project and select  `add files to project_name`>Add oogle-Service-Info.plist file.
+Open Xcode> Click on your project name after opening project.xcworkspace file> click on folder with same name as project and select  `add files to project_name`>Add Google-Service-Info.plist file.
 4. Now open terminal > ios folder > podfile.
 If pod file is not created, create a new one using command `pod init`.
 5. Add `pod Firebase/Core` and `pod Firebase/Analytics` to podfile.
 6. Add lines `@import Firebase` and `[FIRApp configure]` to AppDelegate.m file of your project.